cloudquery/cq-provider-github/README.md

 ==================================

 This [CloudQuery](https://github.com/cloudquery/cloudquery)
-provider transforms AWS resources to a relational database.
+provider transforms GitHub resources to a relational database.

 ## What is CloudQuery